OmarMontaser/Blog-API/README.md

 1-instal node_modules by using this command "npm install node_modules"

-2-run server by using nodemon app.js command
+2-run server by using "nodemon app.js" command

 And you can test the project by using postman